top of page

 I believe in

-• diplomatically asking bold questions and pressing for appropriate answers.
+• asking bold, respectful questions and pressing for appropriate answers that move our profession forward.

-• embracing diversity of ethnicity, geography (urban/rural), and specialties to build strength through a unified voice.
-This requires engaging all members and ensuring all voices are heard, understood, and amplified.
+• embracing diversity of ethnicity, geography (urban/rural), and specialties to build strength through a unified physician voice.

-• ensuring physician representation and leadership at every decision-making table affecting healthcare — to create shared policies that support all physicians, strengthen our healthcare system, and promote best patient experience and outcomes.
+• ensuring physician representation and leadership at every decision-making table that affects health care.
+Our lived experiences—specialists and family physicians alike—must guide the creation of shared policies that support all physicians, strengthen our health care system, and promote best patient outcomes and best physician satisfaction.

 And I commit to